 Ideally, Matabeleland requires an apolitical leadership that will preserve our heritage; more importantly, a leadership that will represent and preserve ethnic and cultural diversity, nourish and strengthen communities and the Matabeleland nation.

 The revival of the monarchy is among one of the several ideas being mooted in some quarters of the population.
-I respect the history and achievement of our monarchy but I have reservations over the capacity of a revived Nguni monarchy to unify a 21st Matabele nation yet I remain open to a constructive debate about its perceived mandate, its role and the scope of its authority.
+I respect the past, the history and achievement of our monarchy but I have reservations over the capacity of a revived Nguni monarchy to unify a 21st Matabeleland nation yet I remain open to a constructive debate about its perceived mandate, its role and the scope of its authority.

-While there is real potential for a king to bring the nation together, there remains real danger of a monarchy widening schisms in an already broken socio-political environment.
-There are communities for whom the history of the building of the Matabeleland nation evokes negative feelings; these communities may not necessarily view a Nguni king favourably.
-Furthermore, the traditional monarchy is a patriarchy that for others represents an unacceptable values system formulated by men for men.
-The role of women is mainly a supportive, and not a leading one.
+While there is real potential for a king to bring the nation together, there remains real danger of a monarchy further widening schisms in an already broken sociopolitical environment.
+There are communities for whom the history of the building of the Matabeleland nation by the Nguni-led leadership violated their rights and the suggestion of the revival of a Nguni monarchy evokes strong and negative feelings.